Jack-Daly-Eng025/Jack-Daly-Eng025/README.md

 * 🌍  I'm based in Ireland.
 I recently completed working on the Rustlings interactive exercises in their course for Rust!
 * 🚀  I am currently working on 60 Days of Code [TBD].
 * 🧠  I'm learning Game Development with Godot and GDScript.
 I am learning Python, Rust and their respective frameworks to have well rounded skills as a software developer.
-* 🤝  I'm actively seeking my next job role and open to collaborating on Open Source.
+* 🤝  I'm currently working on problems in LeetCode to sharpen my skills.
 * ⚡  This profile will continue to change and grow over the next 30 days.